Skip to main content

 "Older Americans Act" means 42 U.S.C.
 Chapter 35.

-"Older Americans Act funds" means the federal funds awarded to ODA through Title III of the Older Americans Act (42 U.S.C.
+"Older Americans Act funds" means the federal funds awarded to AGE through Title III of the Older Americans Act (42 U.S.C.
 Chapter 35, Subchapter III) and any state or local funds used to match those federal funds, regardless of whether the local funds are public or private funds.
 For the purposes of this chapter and Chapter 173-4 of the Administrative Code, "Older Americans Act funds" does not mean funds for an ombudsman program.

 "Older Americans Act nutrition program" means the program created under 42 U.S.C.
 3030d-21 to 3030g-23 (2020).